Home

 Illegal Drugs

-Marijuana and hashish are the most often used drugs in the United States, as 14.6 million people per month, 12-years-old and older use this illegal substance.
-Many argue that marijuana should be legalized beyond the bounds of 'medical marijuana' but until this is the case, marijuana will be reported and analyzed as an illicit drug.
+Marijuana and hashish are the most often used illegal drugs in the United States, as 14.6 million people per month, 12-years-old and older use this illegal substance.
+Many argue that marijuana should be legalized beyond the bounds of 'medical marijuana' but until this is the case, marijuana will be reported and analyzed as an illegal drug.

 Illegal Drug Chart

 Next to marijuana and hashish, the most often abused drugs are non-medical uses of prescription drugs at 6.3 million per month, cocaine at 2.2 million per month, hallucinogens at 1 million, inhalants at .5 million and heroin at 119,000 per month.
-This information comes from the "2003 National Survey on Drug Use and Health" and does not include information on amphetamines, methamphetamines, ecstasy or some other well-known classes of drugs.
+This information comes from the "2003 National Survey on Drug Use and Health" and does not include information on amphetamines, methamphetamines, ecstasy or some other well-known classes of illegal drugs.

 Federal drug control spending has almost doubled from 1996 ($6.2 billion) to 2003 ($11.4 billion) yet the number of drug cases in the courts remains at a stable, yet unacceptable rate.
 Some states have all but given up the War on Drugs and in a flight of fatalism have decided the somewhat questionable method of taxing the drug dealers.